WATCH: EBR Mayor addresses widespread flooding Tuesday morning

 She also said hours at the local landfill have been extended due to the storm.

-Mayor Broome went on to say that drainage issues have been a significant problem in the Parish and are being addressed.
+Mayor Broome went on to say that while drainage issues have been a significant problem in the Parish, the pumps are working.

+She added that officials also have a plan to address drainage problems that have plagued the region for years.

+WBRZ’s Weather Team is keeping an eye on the situation and can be followed on Facebook and Twitter for frequent updates.

 More News